Think of it as a cross between a grade for how you’ve been handling borrowing and a prediction for how well you’ll manage a loan in the future

 - Make lots of credit applications in a short period.
 Applying for too much credit in a short space of time can make it appear like you’re in financial difficulty, even if you’re not.

 - Are financially linked to someone with a bad credit history.
 Sharing finances with someone else means that when you make any credit application, both of your credit files will be assessed.
-So if your partner has a bad credit history, this have an impact on you.
+So if your partner has a bad credit history, this can have an impact on you.

 How to check your credit file